Alarmod/MRI_MedicalAnalysis/Tutorial.md

 Settings in original format will be saved in _orig_settings_ directory.

-# Example of new variants for using the open library code
+# Example 1 of new variant for using the open source library code
 Instructions for using the open library code in third-party repositories:

 1. Preparing the neural network model.